-Map-AllGather performs simple TCP-based broadcasts for each Map task output, which is an all-to-all linear implementation.
+Map-AllGather performs simple TCP-based broadcasts for each Map task output.
 Workers start transmitting the data as soon as a task is completed.
 The final aggregation of the data is performed in the destination nodes and is done only once per node.